 CAM-Panel consists of "index cards".
-When you click on the name of one index card it is taken to the foreground and you can start the setting.
+When you click on the name of one index card it is taken to the foreground and you can enter the settings.

-To separate the operations to the different layers you have to choose the index card layers.
+To separate the operations to the different layers you have to choose the index card Layer.
 With this panel you manage the layers, say the different operations of your graphic file.
-At first there is only one layer in the Layer Panel which is called "Non-ame".
-On the left in this bar/line there are 4 different icons with which you can influence the design and the path calculation.
-The numerical value on the right next to the icons indicates the dip depth of the tool, on the right you can see the name of the layer and on the right to the layer you can see the selected tool (in this case you cannot see a tool yet because none has been selected yet).
+At first there is only one layer in the Layer Panel which is called "Noname".
+On the left of each line of layers are 4 different icons with which you can influence the design and the path calculation.
+The numerical value next to the icons indicates the dip depth or immersion depth of the tool, on the right you can see the name of the layer and on the right to the layer you can see the selected tool (in this case you cannot see a tool yet because none has been selected yet).